 Aug.
 17/11 Update.
 We now have a new toll free phone number.
 It is (855) 538-4992.
 Our email address has also been changed to firstname.lastname@example.org.

 Feb.
-26/12 Update.
+26/15 Update.
 For those who are interested, I'm still in the process of updating our plasma tube catalog (tubebroc).
 This process is taking much longer than I anticipated what with having to carry on with business and still getting settled in and organized in my new place.
 However, one of these days it'll get done.
-In the meantime I have posted an Interim catalog.
-If you want further info on anything you see (or don't see) in the catalog, or would like to place an order, feel free to send an email or give me a call.
+If you want further info on anything you see (or don't see), please call or email me.

 This page shows some of the different types of plasma tubes or sometimes called Rife Tubes, that we manufacture.
 Plasma tubes are used with a wide variety of electronic devices including, but not limited to, Rife technology systems and devices These are tubes which have been developed with a view to providing a variety of choice to experimenters and users of this technology.
 They are experimental, as is the assortment of equipment and systems with which these tubes are used.
 Along with each picture is a short description of the tube with some specific comments.
 Anyone wanting further and/or detailed information about the tubes shown, or who may have a particular tube design in mind, are invited to call or e-mail me.